jenkinsci/pipeline-aws-plugin/README.md

 }
 ```

-Assume role information (account is optional - uses current account as default. externalId and policy are optional. duration is optional - if specified it represents the maximum amount of time in seconds the session may persist for, defaults to 3600.):
+Assume role information (account is optional - uses current account as default. externalId, roleSessionName and policy are optional. duration is optional - if specified it represents the maximum amount of time in seconds the session may persist for, defaults to 3600.):

 ```
-withAWS(role:'admin', roleAccount:'123456789012', externalId: 'my-external-id', policy: '{"Version":"2012-10-17","Statement":[{"Sid":"Stmt1","Effect":"Deny","Action":"s3:DeleteObject","Resource":"*"}]}', duration: '3600') {
+withAWS(role:'admin', roleAccount:'123456789012', externalId: 'my-external-id', policy: '{"Version":"2012-10-17","Statement":[{"Sid":"Stmt1","Effect":"Deny","Action":"s3:DeleteObject","Resource":"*"}]}', duration: '3600', roleSessionName: 'my-custom-session-name') {
     // do something
 }
 ```